xapple/crest4/README.md

                         to higher ranks when a minimum rank-identity is not met.
                         By default `True`.

+  --otu_table OTU_TABLE, -u OTU_TABLE
+                        Optionally, one can specify the path to an OTU table in CSV or TSV format when running `crest4`.
+If this option is used, then two extra output files are generated.
+                        First, a table summarizing the assignment counts per taxa.
+                        Second, a table propagating the sequence counts upwards in a cumulative fashion.
+                        The sequence names in the OTU table should be rows and should match the names in the FASTA file.
+The column names are samples names.

 Other arguments:
   --version, -v         Show program's version number and exit.
   --help, -h            Show this help message and exit.